oist/mcmc-date-container/README.md

 - with `-f` we specify the analysis configuration file,
 - with `-c` we activate calibrations,
 - with `-k` we activate constraints,
-- with `ug` we ask for uncorrelated gamma molecular clock model,
+- with `ug` we ask for the uncorrelated gamma molecular clock model,
 - with `f` we ask for a full covariant likelihood matrix
 - and finally with `p` we run the preparation step of `mcmc-date`.

+See the usage description of `run` below for more options.

-Run mcmc-date analysis:
+### Run mcmc-date analysis
 ```
 ./run -a -r "$(pwd)/mcmc-date-container/mcmcdate.sif" -f analysis.conf -c -k ug f r
 ```
 where all the options are the same as above except replacing `p` (prepare) with `r` (run), thus running the tree dating analysis.

-Analyze the results:
+### Analyze the results
 ```
 ./analyze
 ```